 The workshop I want to register for is sold out.
 Is there a waiting list?

 There is a waiting list!
-You can register for the waiting list through the normal registration page and someone from our team will email you if a spot opens up before the start of the workshop.
-You can also sign up for our email newsletters to receive updates on our workshop offerings and events every season!
+You can register for the waiting list through the normal registration page and someone from our team will contact you if a spot opens up before the start of the workshop.
+We would also encourage you to sign up for our email newsletters to receive updates on our workshop and events each season!

-Plan to arrive 10-15 minutes before class to settle in and be ready to go!
-You can head to our main building (to the right of the parking lot) where the Workshop is located.
+Plan to arrive 10-15 minutes before the workshop to settle in and be ready to go!
+You can head straight to our main building (to the right of the parking lot) where the Workshop is located.
 We'll check you in when you arrive.
-Parking at the Museum is free.
+Parking at the museum is free.

 How long are workshops?